Knight (chess)

 The knight (♘, ♞) is a piece in the game of chess, represented by a horse's head and neck.
 It moves two squares vertically and one square horizontally, or two squares horizontally and one square vertically, jumping over other pieces.
 Each player starts the game with two knights on the b- and g-, each located between a rook and a bishop.

 Movement

 Compared to other chess pieces, the knight's movement is unique: it moves two squares vertically and one square horizontally, or two squares horizontally and one square vertically (with both forming the shape of a capital L).
+Consequently, a knight alternates between light and dark squares with each move.
 When moving, the knight can jump over pieces to reach its destination.
 Knights capture in the same way, replacing the enemy piece on the square and removing it from the board.
 A knight can have up to eight available moves at once.
 Knights and pawns are the only pieces that can be moved in the chess starting position.